 Dr. Moser received a Ph.D. in Political Economy in 2007 from Carnegie Mellon University, Department of Social and Decision Sciences after earning a B.A. in mathematics/ economics from New College of the University of South Florida in 2001.
 He was a Postdoctoral Prize Research Fellow at Nuffield College, University of Oxford from 2007-2010.
-Prior to joining the school of politics and international relations at Nottingham, he was an Assistant Professor in the Department of Government at the University of Texas.
+Prior to joining the school of politics and international relations at Nottingham, he was an Assistant Professor in the Department of Government at the University of Texas at Austin.

 Scott Moser was born and raised in a small town in rural Indiana.

 Dr. Moser specializes in formal modeling and methodology.
 His research interests can be described as applied social choice, and specifically involve game theory, voting theory, collective choice, legislative institutions, and statistical modeling (especially latent class models of text and non-parametric Bayesian inference).
 Pursing these research interests involves development and testing of theories of collective decision making.

 Methodologically, his research involves formal analytic methods such as game theory and social choice theory, as well as computational (agent-based) models.
 In addition, he works in the area of statistical inference, specifically the development and application of latent class models of text and non-parametric Bayesian inference to social science questions.

-His work appears in the journals Complexity, Journal of Theoretical Politics and Social Choice and Welfare, among others.
+His work appears in the journals Complexity, Journal of Theoretical Politics and Social Choice and Welfare, and Political Analysis, among others.

 My research interests are centered on one central (and arguably, fundamental) issue in political science: how groups do and should choose collective outcomes.
 When chosen alternatives affect all… read more